Dilruba Z. Ara: Short stories

-Published in Chattahoochee Review, Drunken Boat, Asia Writes, Democratic World Magazine, Swedish Institute, The Daily Star, Shipwrights Review and Vista.
+Published in Chattahoochee Review, Drunken Boat, Asia Writes, Democratic World Magazine, Swedish Institute, The Daily Star, Shipwrights Review Vista and in anthology.
+Our Many Longings.

 Personal life

 Ara moved to Sweden in 1978 and has lived in the university town of Lund since 2007.
-Her son, Navid, now an architect, lives and works in Malmö.
-Her daughter, Tania, a student at the Royal Institute of Technology, lives in Stockholm.
+Apart from writing and painting she works as a language teacher.Her son, Navid, now an architect, lives and works in Malmö.
+Her daughter, Tania,now a Civil Engineer, lives in Copenhagen.
 Ara travels to Dhaka frequently, where her mother Professor Chemon Ara still lives in their family home in Banani.
-Her father Shahed Ali passed away in 2001.
+Her father Shahed Ali died in 2001.